kayvan-sh/Shrek-Run/README.md

 # Download and play
-Download last version of the Shrek Run !
-You can [download Shrek Run version 3.1.1](https://drive.google.com/file/d/1saWeCO5stl8vsiTKo9hV6AXmcsYKgUZm/view?usp=drivesdk) and enjoy !
+Season 2 out !
+Download and play the new season !
+Leaderboard and records reset !
+You can [download Shrek Run Season 2](https://drive.google.com/file/d/1saWeCO5stl8vsiTKo9hV6AXmcsYKgUZm/view?usp=drivesdk) and enjoy !

 # Notes
-- The biggest part of a game is the community of that , I mean you !
-You can help Shrek Run by send me feedback and tell me bugs you found !
-Thanks 👍
+- Please wait for a mid-season Update .
+That update will improve game and add new skins , features and more ! so wait for that 👍

 # Change Log
+**• 3.2**
+- New Season 2 !
+- Bugs solved (Music and vibration)
+- From now you can play with different skins and musics (select music and skin Individually)

 **• 3.1.1**
 - New Skin : Pekka (from Clash royale)
 - Inbox added